MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pallocate_dma_buffer.md

+#### - allocatedBufferSize [out]

+Retrieves the allocated buffer size in bytes.
+This parameter points to a caller-allocated SIZE_T variable into which the routine writes the size of the allocated buffer.

+#### - bufferMdl [out]

+Retrieves the physical memory pages that contains the allocated buffer.
+This parameter points to a caller-allocated PMDL variable into which the routine writes a pointer to a memory descriptor list (MDL) that describes the buffer.

+#### - fifoSize [out]

+Retrieves the DMA engine's FIFO size in bytes.
+This parameter points to a caller-allocated ULONG variable into which the routine writes the FIFO size.

 #### - handle [in]

 Handle identifying the DMA engine.
 This handle value was obtained from a previous call to <a href="..\hdaudio\nc-hdaudio-pallocate_capture_dma_engine.md">AllocateCaptureDmaEngine</a> or <a href="..\hdaudio\nc-hdaudio-pallocate_render_dma_engine.md">AllocateRenderDmaEngine</a>.